scy-phy/acm-wisec-2026/content/attending-venue.md

 # Conference Venue

 ACM WiSec 2026 will be held at the [Saarbrücken Congress Center](https://www.ccsaar.de/en/).
 The conference is single-track and all sessions will be held in the main conference space (Saal Ost).
 WiseML will use the Conference Room III.
+The street address is Hafenstraße 12, 66111 Saarbrücken.

 ## How to get to the conference venue in Saarbrücken